-Whether it’s your homepage copy, your latest e-book, or a simple CTA on social, anytime you communicate with people, you have an opportunity to make an impact through your brand messaging.
+Whether it’s your homepage copy, your Facebook ads, or the CTA in your latest ebook, anytime you communicate with people through words, you have an opportunity to make an impact through your marketing messaging.
 The stronger, more consistent your messaging, the more people are compelled to learn more, click around, sign up, download, etc.

 To communicate effectively, you need to understand who you’re talking to and what they care about.
 What are their needs?
 Wants?
 Fears?
 How does your brand solve their problems or enhance their lives?

-Tip: Follow our guide to create your marketing personas (if you haven’t already).
-To get the information you need to create them, call, email, survey, and chat with your customers.
-Ask them about their pain points, challenges, goals, frustrations, aspirations, etc. As you dive into those customer responses, you will see common themes and even phrases that can be useful in crafting your brand messaging.
+Tip: Start with our guide to create your marketing personas (if you haven’t already).
+To find out what you want to know about your audience, you should call, email, survey, and chat with your customers.
+Ask them about their pain points, challenges, goals, frustrations, aspirations, etc. As you dive into those customer responses, you will see common themes and even phrases that can be useful in crafting your marketing messaging.
 Remember: You want to speak to them in their own language.

 Example: Slack does a fantastic job of tailoring brand messaging to different personas.